 Over at our Design Class in High School, Ms. Vlad our High School Design Teacher believes strongly that students who have an entrepreneurial spirit thrive better in society.
 To her, an entrepreneurial spirit is typically characterised by a “can-do” attitude and this is what drives the student to search for creative pathways when encountering challenges or opportunities.
 She sees this very often in her classes.
 She cites an example of a project on augmented reality (AR) with her Grade 9 class.
 “My students were tasked to create an AR clip with the help of an open source application (app).
 They were all obviously apprehensive when I initially started the project with them, as none of them had ever done AR projects before.
 However, after explaining how this app can help them create the clip, showing and guiding them with some examples, they all very quickly integrated their prior experience with technology and knowledge acquired over their years at ISS, with this newly learned skill, and the results were astounding.
 They were extremely innovative and resourceful.”
 Grayson, one of her students developed his AR clip on his topic of choice; a solar-powered choker that doubles as a power-bank.
 He showed how pieces of small decoratively cut polymers can be attached to a ‘snap-on’ choker band.
 “Chokers are worn by many young people, so it would be ideal to turn this into a sustainable energy tool and use it to power up our mobile phones.
 The “snap-on” band makes it more convenient to wear the choker, even with one hand, since we usually have our mobile phones in the other hand!”

-“Grayson’s work displayed not only his resourcefulness in adapting and adopting this new technology, his idea is innovative and ingenuine.
+“Grayson’s work displayed not only his resourcefulness in adapting and adopting this new technology, his idea is innovative.
 I can see passion for the subject.
 If this proposal is developed into reality, imagine the value-add and convenience that this will create.
 This is true entrepreneurial spirit being manifested!” gushed Ms. Vlad excitedly.